hypervel/hypervel.org/docs/docs/localization.md

 ### Using Short Keys

 Typically, translation strings are stored in files within the `lang` directory.
 Within this directory, there should be a subdirectory for each language supported by your application.
-This is the approach Laravel Hyperf uses to manage translation strings for built-in Laravel Hyperf features such as validation error messages:
+This is the approach Hypervel uses to manage translation strings for built-in Hypervel features such as validation error messages:

 ```plaintext:no-line-numbers
 /lang